Set up Integrity Monitoring

 The Integrity Monitoring protection module detects changes to files and critical system areas like the Windows registry that could indicate suspicious activity.
 It does this by comparing current conditions to a baseline reading it has previously recorded.
 Deep Security ships with predefined Integrity Monitoring rules and new Integrity Monitoring rules are provided in security updates.

-You can enable Integrity Monitoring in policies or at the computer level.
-To do so, you will need to:
+You can enable Integrity Monitoring in policies or at the computer level by performing the following:

 Run a Recommendation scan